mathigon/textbooks/README.md

   tree for this topic.

-The [shared directory](content/shared) contains biographies, glossary and assets used by multiple chapters.
+The [shared directory](content/shared) contains biographies, glossary and assets used by multiple courses.

-Every chapter is divided into multiple steps, each with a unique ID.
+Every course is divided into multiple steps, each with a unique ID.
 These IDs are used as function names in `functions.js` when exporting the setup code for every section.